 Frequently, head injuries don’t show their severity right away.
 Sometimes it can take up to several weeks before someone realizes how seriously he is injured.
 This is why it is crucial to report a head injury right away, and to get checked out in the hospital immediately.
 Don’t delay your treatment.

+Suffering a brain injury at work in Philadelphia can be a challenging experience.
 To learn more about how our skilled workers’ compensation team can give you the best chance at obtaining benefits to cover your bills and lost wages, please contact our firm.
-If your head or brain injury makes it hard for you to contact us yourself, feel free to have a loved one help you reach out.
-Our number is 888-979-7298.
+If your head injury makes it hard for you to contact us yourself, feel free to have a loved one help you reach out.